 Starring our amazing, accomplished students

-- ~1700 students; they’re diverse, smart, creative and dedicated to making the world safer and healthier
+- ~1700 students; they’re diverse, smart, creative, global, local and dedicated to making the world safer and healthier

 - Creative, inventive, innovative